 As a result, some integrated oil and gas companies may be subject to government influence and actions that create credit risk for that country's oil and gas sector generally, or for a particular company in the sector.
-This credit risk may extend beyond the general risk faced by any issuer operating in a particular country, which we consider through our cross-sector methodology that describes how we assess the impact of sovereign credit quality on other ratings.
-For clarity, notching assigned for this scorecard factor relates to the more specific relationship between a sovereign and an integrated oil and gas company, whereas the impact of applying the cross-sector methodology is a rating consideration outside the scorecard (please see the "Other Rating Considerations" section).
+This credit risk may extend beyond the general risk faced by any issuer operating in a particular country, which we consider through our cross-sector methodology that describes how we assess the impact of sovereign credit quality on other ratings.4 For clarity, notching assigned for this scorecard factor relates to the more specific relationship between a sovereign and an integrated oil and gas company, whereas the impact of applying the cross-sector methodology is a rating consideration outside the scorecard (please see the "Other considerations" section).

 Our qualitative assessment of this factor typically considers the regulatory and fiscal environments of a country in which the company generates most of its cash flow, with particular focus on the company's country of domicile, where a government can typically exert the most influence.
-Beographical diversification of assets and cash flows may allow companies to mitigate regulatory and policy risks arising in a specific jurisdiction.
+For companies with some diversification, we may consider the influence of a government or governments whose actions could have a material impact on long-term profitability and cash flow, for example, a country representing 25% or more of cash flow.
+Geographical diversification of assets and cash flows may allow companies to mitigate regulatory and policy risks arising in a specific jurisdiction.
 We generally assess the historical, current and expected impact of the legal framework, tax regime and regulation on a company's profitability, cash flow generation and the value of its assets, as well as the predictability, transparency and consistency of overall government policy.
 Where government policies are unpredictable or subject to periodic adjustments, we may apply a notching adjustment even if the prevailing policies do not constrain the company's profitability or competitive position.